-The WRITE LEVELING function is enabled by MR1[7] (see Figure 52 (page 148)).
-Write leveling is used (during initialization) to de-skew the DQS strobe to clock offset as a result of fly-by topology designs.
+The WRITE LEVELING function is enabled by MR1[7], as shown in Figure 51 (page 140).
+Write leveling is used (during initialization) to deskew the DQS strobe to clock offset as a result of fly-by topology designs.
 For better signal integrity, DDR3 SDRAM memory modules adopted fly-by topology for the commands, addresses, control signals, and clocks.

 The fly-by topology benefits from a reduced number of stubs and their lengths.
 However, fly-by topology induces flight time skews between the clock and DQS strobe (and DQ) at each DRAM on the DIMM.
-Controllers will have a difficult time maintaining 1DQSS, 1DSS, and 1DSH specifications without supporting write leveling in systems that use fly-by topology-based modules.
-Write leveling timing and detailed operation information is provided in Write Leveling (page 133).
+Controllers will have a difficult time maintaining 1DQSS, 1DSS, and 1DSH specifications without supporting write leveling in systems which use fly-by topology-based modules.
+Write leveling timing and detailed operation information is provided in Write Leveling.